#1 fund for weathering market ups and downs3

-Claiming a tax deduction for your personal super contributions may help reduce the amount of tax you pay, depending on your circumstances.
-Over 20,000 QSuper members submitted a claim in 2018-19, receiving an estimated $20.2 million back in total.1
+Claiming a tax deduction for your personal super contributions may help reduce the amount of income tax you pay, depending on your circumstances.

-So if you make personal super contributions, claiming them as a tax deduction might mean paying less tax.
-Below we have outlined some of the main FAQs for you to consider.
+If you make personal super contributions, claiming them as a tax deduction might mean paying less income tax.

 Before you claim a tax deduction, it can be a good idea to get advice from your accountant, financial adviser, or the ATO to make sure this is the best strategy for you.